speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ### Overview

-The Kurkarella TTS app creates the synthesized speech file from the user’s `audio file` and `text file`.
-The Animation Add-On is broken down into two main components: the **Phoneme Factory** and the **Animation Factory**.
+The Speaking Portal Project (SPP) is built to connect with Kukurella's Text-to-Speech platform as an API.
+The SPP is broken down into three main components: **API**, **Phoneme Factory**, and the **Animation Factory**.

-The Phoneme Factory is in
-charge of mapping spoken language from the users `audio file` and `text file` into a series of phonemes, which are units of sound that distinguish one word from another.
-The output is a set of phonemes in a JSON format.

-The Animation Factory uses the phoeneme data from the Phoneme Factory to map phonemes with animation frames which are then rendered into an `mp4 output`.
+### API

+The SPP API is the first step in the animation process.
+Kukurella requests are sent to the SPP API as a POST with the following required properties:

+- `audio`: .wav file upload
+- `text`: .txt file upload
+- `recognizer`: audio and text language selection
+- `characterSelect`: animation avatar choice

+The API, once request is recieved, intalizes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.

 ### The Phoneme Factory

+The Phoneme Factory is the first step in the SPP animation process.
+The factory is in charge of mapping spoken language from the `audio` and `text` inputs into a series of phonemes, which are units of sound that distinguish one word from another.

+How is this done ?

-The Phoneme Factory is the first step.
-Data is passed to the **Phoneme processor** which sends the user's `audio file`, `text file`, `language selection` data to an external command-line process called [**Rhubarb Lip Sync**](INSERT-LINK).
+ The `audio`  file, `text` file, and `recognizer` selection is passed to the **Phoneme processor** which sends the data to an external command-line process called [**Rhubarb Lip Sync**](INSERT-LINK).
+Rhubarb is an open-source package that is able to create 2d animations given any voice recording.
+In SPP Rhubarb is used to create key-value file that outlines every phoneme and time interval that exists in the `audio` file.

+The output of the Phoneme processor looks like as follows...

+ Rhubarb uses the `recognizer` input to select the engine to use to creating the phoneme logic.

  This process creates a set of phoneme mappings represented as a `MouthCue` type.

 ```typescript
 export type MouthCue = {